Uelen: Origins of name

 There are a number of competing ideas as to the origin of the name of the village.
 The name Uelen is thought by some sources to derive from the Chukchi "uvelen" meaning "black, thawed patch", since the village is found at the foot of a hill surrounded by black mounds which are visible throughout the year and were often used as a navigation aid in the region.

 There is a local legend which offers a second explanation for the origin of the name.
 It describes the life of a strong local man called Uvelel'yn (literally translated as "slob"), named so because he was an orphan who was dressed solely in tattered rags.
 As he grew older, he used his strength to gain his revenge over the local people that bullied him during his childhood because of his background.
 In fear for their lives, the villagers killed Uvelel'yn.
 However they realised that in order to prevent these events repeating themselves in the future, they should take better care of their orphans and the village soon got its name to remind the villagers of their duty to those less fortunate than themselves.

 Prior to being named Uelen, the village was called Ulyk (Улык, Olyk in Yupik and Pok’ytkyn in Chukchi), meaning land's end and flooded place respectively.

 The first mention of the name Uelen appears on a map from the Billings-Sarychev expedition from 1792.
+The obsolete English name Whalen is an anglicisation of the local name, and has no relation to the surname Whalen.

 Prehistory

-Archeological investigation has revealed the existence of a settlement in and around the present day site of the village about 30. km from the village for at least 2000 years, based on fishing and the hunting of marine mammals.
+Archeological investigation has revealed the existence of a settlement in and around the present day site of the village about 30. km from the village for at least 2,000 years, based on fishing and the hunting of marine mammals.
 The main site of archeological investigation is at the Ekven site, a site of importance comparable to that of the Ipiutak site across the Bering Strait on Point Hope.